AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

 ### Download email access report

-You can download the email access report by clicking the&nbsp;**Download&nbsp;**button.
+You can download the email access report by clicking the **Download **button.
 This report contains the number of users who have received the email, and the number of users who’ve opened and clicked on the links.

 # Customize email domain {#customizeemaildomain}

-To customize the email domain and email id from which your learners receive&nbsp;notifications, contact the [***Learning Manager support***](https://helpx.adobe.com/contact/enterprise-support.other.html#captivate-prime) and provide the details of the domain you would like to add, and your new email id.
+To customize the email domain and email id from which your learners receive notifications, contact the [***Learning Manager support***](https://helpx.adobe.com/contact/enterprise-support.other.html#captivate-prime) and provide the details of the domain you would like to add, and your new email id.

 Your request would be processed and an email with confirmation link would be sent to you on the new email address which you specify.
 Click the verification link provided in the email to confirm and complete the verification process.